grinnellm/SpawnIndex/README.md

 The **SpawnIndex** package calculates the spawn index for Pacific Herring (*Clupea pallasii*) in British Columbia, Canada.
+Note that the 'spawn index' is a relative index of spawning biomass.

 ## Download and install